ItsNotGoodName/reciva-web-remote/README.md

 - Change radio's volume
 - Play presets that are on the radio
 - Host playlists for radios

 ## Running

 Download and extract the zip file from [releases](https://github.com/ItsNotGoodName/reciva-web-remote/releases).

+### Windows

-Open the extracted folder and run the executable.
-On Windows, you may need to press `Enter` after the terminal opens and also press allow when the firewall prompt opens.
+Open the extracted folder and double-click on the `start` file to run on port 80.

+You may need to press `Enter` after the terminal opens and also press allow when the firewall prompt opens.

 ## Configuration